norcams/docs-enduser/docs/dedicated.rst

 **Critical Instances:**
   Instances that are highly critical for a limited time, such as instances running exam software.
-The dedicated resources assures that no other instances on the hypervisor can interfere by causing resource starvation.
+The dedicated resources guarantee that no other instances on the hypervisor can interfere by causing resource starvation.